-Material Safety Data Sheets (MSDS)
+Safety Data Sheets (SDS)

 A YMCA employee was hospitalized after inhaling a volatile mixture of two common pool chemicals.
-The poisonous chlorine gas vapors quickly spread through the Y, endangering over 100 members, mainly children.
+The poisonous chlorine gas vapors quickly spread through the Y, endangering more than 100 members, mainly children.
 A prompt response from the local fire department and a hazardous materials team is the only reason injuries were not more serious.
 According to the Center for Disease Control, the employee’s failure to follow the chemical guidelines could have resulted in dozens of fatalities.
 In addition to symptoms such as vomiting and skin blisters, chlorine gas can cause a fluid buildup in the lungs called pulmonary edema which can be fatal.
 The executive director stated the employees were familiar with the chemicals and attributed the incident as a failure to interpret the chemical’s safety information.

 Chemical Exposure Statistics

 The Occupational Safety & Health Administration (OSHA) estimates that exposures to chemicals used for large-scale cleaning account for approximately 860,000 occupational illnesses and 60,000 deaths every year.
 Pool maintenance-related injuries account for more than 5,000 emergency room visits annually, according to the CDC.
 These statistics highlight the potential dangers chemicals pose, and why it's crucial to provide protection for their employees and patrons.